OlivierMongeot/airquality/README.md

 You must have Jeedom Domotic Software installed before using the plugin.

-The plugin is on Jeedom Marketplace with beta option at the moment, i hope, it will be 'stable' soon.
+The plugin is on Jeedom Marketplace only with beta option at the moment, i hope, it will be 'stable' soon.

 For test you can use the CLI with a linux systeme for installation or going to the market directly whith Jeedom beta option enable (https://market.jeedom.com/index.php?v=d&p=market_display&id=4165)